What comes to your mind when you hear the word “fall party”?

 If you have a yard, purchase a fire pit or create your own with a shovel, dirt, and rocks!
 Once it gets dark, gather everyone around to tell campfire stories.

 … isn’t just for children.
 Round up a few decks of cards and get everyone in on a lighthearted round of Slapjack or Spades.
 Apples to Apples, Pictionary, or Charades always ensure laughter among all in attendance.
-Plus, they are very conducive to large, hard-to-organize groups.
+Plus, they are very conducive to large, difficult-to-organize groups.

 Just set out a pile of games on a table somewhere and the players will come!